 History dependence is crucial for Theorem 5.
-To see this, consider a simple (or memoryless or Markovian) policy programme, where the policy action depends only on the status quo alternative, and not on the history.
-A simple policy programme can be described by a function $\sigma: X \to X \cup \{\text{STOP}\}$ where $\sigma(x)$ is the action when x is the status quo.
+To see this, consider a simple (or memoryless or Markovian) policy program, where the policy action depends only on the status quo alternative, not on the history.
+A simple policy program can be described by a function $\sigma: X \to X \cup \{STOP\}$, where $\sigma(x)$ is the action when x is the status quo.

-Simplicity is a harsh restriction on a policy programme.
+Simplicity is a harsh restriction on a policy program.
 To understand the nature of the constraint, let us define a version of another well known solution.
-A set $V \subseteq X$ is a (von Neumann-Morgenstern) weakly stable set if: (i) $x \in V$ implies that there is no $y \in V$ such that yPx, (ii) $x \notin V$ implies that there is $y \in V$ such that yRx.
+A set $V \subseteq X$ is a (von Neumann-Morgenstern) weakly stable set if (i) $x \in V$ implies that there is $no y \in V$ such that y P x and (ii) $x \notin V$ implies that there is $y \in V$ such that y R x.13

 A weakly stable set is a consistent choice set, but a consistent choice set need not be a weakly stable set.
-The proof of the following proposition appears in Appendix A.1.
+The proof of the following proposition appears in Section A.1.

-Proposition 8 The set V of alternatives is implementable by a simple policy programme meeting the one-deviation property if and only if V is a weakly stable set.
+PROPOSITION 8.
+The set V of alternatives is implementable by a simple policy program that meets the one-deviation property if and only if V is a weakly stable set.

-It is well known that a weakly stable set - and hence a simple policy programme that satisfies the one-deviation property - often does not exist.
-In fact if R is a tournament relation (i.e. xRy and yRx imply x = y), then V is a weakly stable set if and only if $V = \{x\}$ , where x is the strong Condorcet winner.
-In the absence of such an element, any terminating policy programme that satisfies the one-deviation property must be history dependent.
-Our next task is to show that such policy programme always exists.
+It is well known that a weakly stable set-and, hence, a simple policy program that satisfies the one-deviation property-often does not exist.
+In fact, if R is a tournament relation (i.e., x R y and y R x imply x = y), then V is a weakly stable set if and only if $V = \{x\}$, where x is the strong Condorcet winner.
+In the absence of such an element, any terminating policy program that satisfies the one-deviation property must be history dependent.
+Our next task is to show that such a policy program always exists.